 I never fully accepted the idea that a person is singularly responsible for every thought they are having.
 The coexistence of hormones and chemicals floating through my body, I knew, were influencing how I felt about my environment and about my individual experiences.
 At the same time, I felt how my environment and the people around me were influencing my experiences daily.
 My twenties were very much filled with understanding how the cultural system, as well my own body, work.
 I was always striving to find the answer to what freedom really means and how we can create it.

 But then, I took a deep dive into my questioning…by researching masculinity (masculine identity) in a high-security prison facility in South Africa.
-What better place than a prison to explore true authenticity, which I understood to be the ultimate freedom!
+What better place than a prison to explore true authenticity, which I understood as the ultimate freedom?!

 Prison as a research laboratory?

 Prison represents a system within a system, just like any family system or organizational structure.
 The difference is that prison represents a closed system.
-From a research perspective, it is easy to control the outside influences and dive deeper into how systems impact human development and behavior.
+Controlling outside influences and diving deeper into how systems impact human development and behavior is easy from a research perspective.
 Also, the prison represents a society within a society because of its lack of interconnectivity.
 In that environment, therefore, we can more closely observe how each individual is influenced by culture.

 If there is such a thing as an authentic self, then is there also an individual understanding of masculinity – because the understanding of gender is part of who you are?
 Erving Goffman and Arlie Hochschild inspired a lot of my thinking.
 Therefore, much of my study focused on the performance of masculinity and prison emotions.